mykolasbar/NFQ-Take-Home-Test/README.md

+# UPDATES

+Added read-time functionality with services.
+Average read-times displayed for all articles in the index page and in the article page for each article.

+Added unit test for read-time Service.

+Added functionality for displaying last update time for all articles (with new field in the database).
+Last update times displayed for all articles in the index page and article page for each article.
+Articles in index page sorted by last update time (newest to oldest).

+Added edit functionality for articles (usin Symfony Forms) with new route.

 # Internship Take Home Test

 Our NFQ team would like to congratulate you on taking on this homework task, we're delighted to see your enthusiasm for the challenge ahead!